ashleyjohnston13/TechnicalPortfolio/projects/Tableau/alumni-engagement-insights/README.md

-# 🎓 Alumni Donation Behavior Analysis
+# Alumni Donation Behavior Analysis
 **BAS 479 Business Analytics Capstone – University of Tennessee, Knoxville**

 This project analyzes key behavioral drivers of alumni donation likelihood using engagement, giving history, and event participation patterns.
 The goal is to help Advancement teams understand which touchpoints most strongly predict future giving.

 ---

-## ⚠️ Data Usage Notice
+## Data Usage Notice
 **This project uses a restricted dataset provided through BAS 479 at the University of Tennessee, Knoxville.**
 The underlying data cannot be shared for academic integrity and confidentiality reasons.
 All visualizations shown below are aggregated and permitted for public display.

 ---

-# 📊 Key Insights & Visualizations
+# Key Insights and Visualizations

 All insights below are derived from Tableau dashboards created for this project.

 ---

-## 🟧 Donation Rate by Alumni Event Participation
+## Donation Rate by Alumni Event Participation
 Alumni who stay engaged through events are dramatically more likely to donate.

 ![Donation Rate by Alumni Event Participation](Plots/Donation%20Rate%20by%20Alumni%20Event%20Participation.png)

 ---

-## 🏈 Donation Rate by Football Game Attendance
+## Donation Rate by Football Game Attendance
 Sports engagement strongly predicts donor loyalty.

 ![Donation Rate by Football Game Attendance](Plots/Donation%20Rate%20by%20Football%20Game%20Attendance%20.png)

 ---

-## 📈 Donation Rate by Number of Prior Giving Years
+## Donation Rate by Number of Prior Giving Years
 Giving history is the strongest predictor of future donations.

 ![Donation Rate by Number of Prior Giving Years](Plots/Donation%20Rate%20by%20Number%20of%20Prior%20Giving%20Years%20.png)

 ---

-## 💵 Donation Rate by Total Cash Given in the Last 10 Years
+## Donation Rate by Total Cash Given in the Last 10 Years
 Lifetime giving shows a powerful positive relationship with donating again.

 ![Donation Rate by Total Cash Given in the Last 10 Years](Plots/Donation%20Rate%20by%20Total%20Cash%20Given%20in%20the%20Last%2010%20Years%20.png)

 ---

-## 🎁 When 1st Gift — Driver Plot
+## When First Gift Was Given — Driver Plot
 Timing of the first donation reveals strong patterns linked to donor retention.

 ![When 1st Gift — Driver Plot](Plots/When%201st%20Gift%20—%20Driver%20Plot.png)

 ---

-# 🧠 Methods
+# Methods

 ### Data Preparation
 - Cleaned and segmented alumni engagement data